 Click here to go to the main page

 The following is a list of Sluijmers Sr. and Jr.'s religious work only.
-It is not yet complete.
+It is mostly, if not entirely, complete.

 Sluijmer's first church, a centralizing building in neo-Gothic style.

-Large church in Expressionist style, with tall frontal tower.
+Large and tall cruciform basilica in a combination of Traditionalist and Expressionist styles, with tall frontal tower.

 Church in Traditionalist style,